rkbhan/FloralOpening/FOH_GitHub.md

 ## 3 0.9800399 1.00 0.9902209 0.9853221 0.003806662 0.005713412
 ```

 #### Deploy your model!

 Now we can feed whole images into our machine learning model for prediction.
 You might want to run this on a super computer that you have access to.
-I my case, each of my field images contained more than 70 million pixels, and my little laptop obviously wasn't going to be able to handle it.
+In my case, each of my field images contained more than 70 million pixels, and my little laptop obviously wasn't going to be able to handle it.
 I submitted my job onto a single core and the job finished running overnight.
+The spatial images used here will be made available on a public repository soon.
+I will update the information here as soon as the upload completes.

 ```r